PixetBits/Bucket-1-3/README.md

 The script file extention is .bk

 ## Create script
-Your code must have the ``[to Basic]`` library declared, before all, and you should put the same name in the class and the file, example:
+Your code must have the ``[to Basic]`` library declared, before all, and you should put the same name in the class and the file, e.g.

       -- example.bk --